 History of the Immigrant Church in the U.S.

 This course explores the development and interaction of the many cultures which have made up the Catholic Church in the United States–Native American, Spanish, Irish, French, German, Polish, Italian, African-American, Latino, Filipino, Vietnamese, and other Asian groups.
 Non-ethnic cultures will also be explored, including pre-conciliar Catholic and conservative, liberal, and radical Catholic cultures.
 The course will examine the many conflicts the diversity of cultures engendered.

 This course examines the history of Christian (especially Catholic) social justice movements in the U.S. in the 20th century by focusing on representative leaders such as Dorothy Day, Peter Maurin, Pat, and Patty Crowley, Mother Jones, Thomas Merton, the Berrigan brothers, Cesar Chavez, Catherine de Hueck, Janet Kalven, Jane Addams, Walter Rauschenbusch, Martin Luther King, Jr., A.J.
 Muste, and others.

 History of Evangelization and Mission Since 1492

-This course explores the Catholic Church’s attempts at mission and evangelization since the 15th century in Latin America, the United States, Canada, the Philippines, China, Japan, Vietnam, and Africa, as well as modern efforts from the U.S. (i.e. Maryknoll).
+This course explores the Catholic Church’s attempts at mission and evangelization since the 15th century in Latin America, the United States, Canada, the Philippines, China, Japan, Vietnam, and Africa and modern efforts from the U.S. (i.e., Maryknoll).
 The methods, definitions of success, controversies engendered, and the conflict of cultures are examined.